SYMA X5UW quadcopter review

 • Dual flight speed rates (High and Low);

-• Triple control modes (physical RC, virtual sticks and gravity control through Syma Go APP);
+• Triple control modes (physical RC, virtual sticks, and gravity control through the Syma Go APP);

 • Low-voltage and overcurrent protection;